intel/transfer-learning/docker/hf_k8s/README.md

    * `storage.storageClassName` should be set to your Kubernetes NFS storage class name (use `kubectl get storageclass` to see a list of storage classes on your cluster)

+   In the same values file, edit the security context parameters to have the containers run with a non-root user:
+   * `securityContext.runAsUser` should be set to your user ID (UID)
+   * `securityContext.runAsGroup` should be set to your group ID
+   * `securityContext.fsGroup` should be set to your file system group ID

    See a complete list and descriptions of the available parameters in the [Helm chart values documentation](values.md).

 3. Deploy the helm chart to the cluster using the `kubeflow` namespace: